neelkamath/kwikipedia/README.md

 1. Click `Add New Repository` and following the steps displayed.
 1. Click `Add New Package` on the page you were taken to and follow the steps displayed.
 1. Upload the package (this can be done manually, or by pushing to the branch `master`).
 1. On your package's page, click `Add to JCenter`, and then click `Send`.
-After it has been approved (this may take a few hours), you will see JCenter in the `Linked to` section of your package's page.
+After it has been approved (this may take a few hours), you will see `jcenter` in the `Linked to` section of your package's page.

 ## License